Academic Catalog

 EESC 200 - Environmental Geology (4 Credit Hours)

 A broad survey of the geologic aspects of environmental issues, emphasizing human interactions with the geologic environment.
-Topics include geologic hazards, such as earthquakes, landslides and flooding; global water supply and water quality issues, especially groundwater contamination and remediation; and global environmental change, with emphasis on climate change and global warming.
+Topics include geologic hazards, such as earthquakes, landslides, and flooding; global water supply and water quality issues, especially groundwater contamination and remediation; and global environmental change, emphasizing climate change and global warming.
 This course fulfills the W overlay requirement.

 EESC 210 - Historical Geology (4 Credit Hours)